nodejs/node/doc/api/cli.md

 This runs a specified command from a package.json's `"scripts"` object.
 If no `"command"` is provided, it will list the available scripts.

+`--run` will traverse up to the root directory and finds a `package.json` file to run the command from.

-`--run` prepends `./node_modules/.bin`, relative to the current working directory, to the `PATH` in order to execute the binaries from dependencies.
+`--run` prepends `./node_modules/.bin` for each ancestor of the current directory, to the `PATH` in order to execute the binaries from different folders where multiple `node_modules` directories are present, if `ancestor-folder/node_modules/.bin` is a directory.

 For example, the following command will run the `test` script of the `package.json` in the current folder: